redaktor/nlp_compromise/src/data/README.md

 It's easy.

-:lock_with_ink_pen: :exclamation:Never touch any file in the language folders (e.g. 'en', 'de') !
+:lock_with_ink_pen: :exclamation:Never touch any file in the language folders (e.g. 'en', 'de').